howerj/subleq-vhdl/readme.md

   * [ ] Use the UART from Nandland instead of my own, it appears to be smaller and simpler (which would aid in simulation).
   * [ ] Hook up `blocked` and `halted` to an LED?
+  * [ ] Optionally generate the UART test benches in the top level component as well as directly intefacing with `system.vhd` (again, optionally)
 * [x] Using Graphviz online, make a state-machine diagram
 * [x] Make a block diagram of the system
 * [x] Use ttygif/ttyrec to record a terminal session showing the simulation, synthesis